Balanced systems for $\mathrm{Hom}$: Applications and examples

 \subsection{Induced balance in the category of chain complexes}

-So far we have presented examples of balanced systems in the category $\Mod(R)$, where the cogenerating class is $\omega = \mcP(R)$ and the generatoring class is $\nu = \mcI(R)$.
+So far we have mostly presented examples of balanced systems in the category $\Mod(R)$, where the cogenerating class is $\omega = \mcP(R)$ and the generating class is $\nu = \mcI(R)$.
 In that follows, we explore some cases where this situation is different.

 Let us commence recalling some concepts and results for the category $\Ch(\mcA)$ of chain complexes over $\mcA$.
-For $m \in \mathbb{Z}$ and a complex $X_\bullet \in \Ch(\mcA)$, let $X_{\bullet}[n]$ denote the \emph{$n$-th suspension complex} defined by $X[n]_{m} := X _{m-n}$ and with differentials $\partial_m^{X_{\bullet}[n]} := (-1)^n d^{m-n}_{X_{\bullet}}$.
+For $n \in \mathbb{Z}$ and a complex $X_\bullet \in \Ch(\mcA)$, let $X_{\bullet}[n]$ denote the \emph{$n$-th suspension complex} defined by $X[n]_{m} := X _{m-n}$ and with differentials $\partial_m^{X_{\bullet}[n]} := (-1)^n d^{m-n}_{X_{\bullet}}$.
 For each $M \in \mcA$, let $\overline{M}$ denote the \emph{disk complex}

-with all the terms $0$ except $M$ in degrees $0$ and $1$.
+with all terms equal to $0$ except $M$ in degrees $0$ and $1$.
 The \emph{sphere complex} at $M$, on the other hand, is the complex